Whitey Ford, Yankees pitching ace who led team to six world titles, dies at 91

 After he retired, Mr. Ford spent one season as the Yankees’ first base coach, then left baseball for a period before returning as a pitching coach in 1974.
 His No. 16 uniform was retired that year.

 He later served as a pitching instructor for the Yankees during spring training, invested in harness racing and owned a restaurant.
-In 2008, Mr. Ford auctioned off many items from his baseball career, including his 1961 World Series Most Valuable Player trophy, a 1950 Yankees jersey and a baseball signed by President John F. Kennedy during a White House visit.
+In 2008, Mr. Ford auctioned off many items from his baseball career, including his 1961 World Series most valuable player trophy, a 1950 Yankees jersey and a baseball signed by President John F. Kennedy during a White House visit.

 In 2001, Mr. Ford co-wrote a book with sportswriter Phil Pepe, “Few and Chosen: Defining Yankee Greatness Across the Eras,” in which he selected Lefty Gomez as the all-time greatest Yankee left-handed pitcher.